facebook/ThreatExchange/vpdq/README.md

 ## Comparison (Matching) Algorithm
 There are four inputs to the comparison algorithm, which determines if two videos are considered similar by vPDQ:

-The query video’s frame PDQ hashes Q
+1. The query video’s frame PDQ hashes Q
-The comparison video’s frame PDQ hashes C
+2. The comparison video’s frame PDQ hashes C
-The PDQ match distance D (example: 31)
+3. The PDQ match distance D (example: 31)
-The PDQ quality filter tolerance F (example: 50), if either hash is below this quality level then they will not be compared The comparison match percentage threshold P<sub>c</sub> (example: 80%) How much of the comparison video must be matched to consider a match The query match percentage threshold P<sub>q</sub> (example: 0%) Using a higher threshold will exclude videos with “extra” frames or content.
+4. The PDQ quality filter tolerance F (example: 50)
+    - If either hash is below this quality level then they will not be compared

+5. The comparison match percentage threshold P<sub>c</sub> (example: 80%)
+    - How much of the comparison video must be matched to consider a match

+6. The query match percentage threshold P<sub>q</sub> (example: 0%)
+    - Using a higher threshold will exclude videos with “extra” frames or content.
 0% means don’t exclude matches based on padding in the uploaded video.
-Using P<sub>c</sub> = 100% and P<sub>q</sub> = 100% will attempt to find only videos with the exact same frame content
+    - Using P<sub>c</sub> = 100% and P<sub>q</sub> = 100% will attempt to find only videos with the exact same frame content

 Here is the algorithm, in pseudocode:
 ```